LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/records/008-production-data-in-staging.md

 Analysts/Engineers will use the Staging environment to build, modify and test new or existing ETL process.

 The Staging environment will contain copies of Production data.
+Documentation on how the data is copied to staging can be found here: [Production to pre-production sync](../../docs/production-to-pre-production-sync)

 ## Consequences